-The Man of Law’s Tale is an episodic story of “Custance” (or Constance) that can be found in the Anglo chronicles of Nicholas Trivet, as well as in the poetry of John Gower.
-In his tale, The Man of Law presents the group with a more virtuous tale after the bawdy tales from both the Miller and the Reeve.
-The Man of Law agrees with the Knight to an extent, as both tales reaffirm “joy after woe” and defend the virtues of Western Civilization, however whereas “The Knight’s Tale” delivers a classically-rooted story of love and chivalry in ancient Athens, “The Man of Law’s Tale” presents an early pre-modern Christian story about a pitiable yet saintly woman who has been wronged and sent away from her home in Rome to marry a Sultan in Syria, only for him to be murdered by his own mother.
-Custance, our saintly protagonist, is then cast adrift in a boat that leads her to Northumberland, Spain, and eventually back to Rome.
+The Man of Law’s Tale is an episodic story of “Custance” (or Constance) that can trace its literary origins to the Anglo chronicles of Nicholas Trivet, as well as in the poetry of John Gower.
+In his tale, The Man of Law presents the group with a more noble tale than the bawdy stories from both the Miller and the Reeve.
+The Man of Law agrees with the Knight to an extent, as both men’s tales reaffirm “joy after woe” and defend the virtues of Western Civilization, however whereas “The Knight’s Tale” delivers a classically-rooted narrative of love and chivalry which is set in ancient Athens, “The Man of Law’s Tale” presents an early pre-modern Christian story about a pitiable yet saintly woman who has been wronged and sent away from her home in Rome to marry a Sultan in Syria, only for him to be murdered by his own mother.
+Custance, our saintly protagonist, is then cast adrift in a boat that leads her from Northumberland, to Spain, and eventually back to Rome.
 Though she is a long-suffering princess, Custance endures it all for the sake of her noble Christian faith and the belief that “Joy after Woe govern us in his grace.”
 The tale is like a picaresque adventure, only unlike Don Quixote or Gulliver’s Travels, Custance is a somber, noble, and more dignified main character who endures various episodes of great suffering only to find joy at the end of her woes.
 She is a somewhat wooden character whom the Man of Law offers as the perfect figure of early Christian womanliness.
 His tale is a life-affirming story that echoes the Knight’s in many ways, while also drawing swords with the Knight’s lack of Christian ethos.
 In his tale, the Man of Law reaffirms contemporary traditions and divisions between East and West, Christian and Muslim, Pagan and Faithful, Peace and War, and Good and Evil.

 The Man of Law is a promise-keeper.
 He holds oaths as sacred and he is willing to suffer for the sake of joy.
 He is a Christian, and pities those in poverty most of all.
 In marriage, he advises spouses to be of the same religion, and to be wary of their mother-in-laws.
 He is a believer in ‘miracles and wonders’ as they are evidence of divine promises kept.
 Justice, to the Man of Law, is a man who pays his debts and fulfills his contractual obligations.

 In Chaucer’s “General Prologue” the ‘Sergeant of the Lawe’ is described as a prudent and wise attorney who spends much of his time with other attorneys at St. Paul’s in London.
-He exudes great dignity and honor, and he is a great investor in land and a near perfect writer.
+He exudes great dignity and honor, and he is a successful investor in land as well as a near perfect writer.
 He is austere, to say the least, and gives the impression of being very busy.
-Both the Host and the Narrator have great admiration for the Man of Law, and Chaucer spends little time discussing his garb, because the Man of Law is a conceptual man.
+Both the Host and the Narrator have great admiration for the Man of Law, and Chaucer spends little time discussing his garb, because the Man of Law is a conceptual, abstract man.
 He wears a colored coat and a silk belt.

 The introduction to the “Man of Law’s Tale” begins with the Host noticing the close of day on April 18th.
 He cites Seneca in remembering that time is a great thief, and he calls upon the “man of lawe” to tell a tale.
 The man of law, abiding by his promise, agrees to tell a new tale because ‘a promise is debt’ and he is nothing if not a debt-keeper.
 Amusingly, Chaucer breaks the fourth-wall with the Man of Law, who hopes to tell a new tale never told by Chaucer before, even though Chaucer is ‘ignorant of meters and rhyming’ and has told of ‘lovers up and down, more than Ovid made mention of.’
 The Man of Law lists a variety of classical mythological stories that Chaucer has already written about: